meliao/osdc_support/quickstart.rst

 Sullivan Quickstart - Terminal Commands
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Below is a screencapture of a terminal session showing the command line tools necessary to login to the OSDC Sullivan headnode and then a VM.
-Feel free to copy and past commands to your own shell, adjusting usernames and VM IPs as needed.
+Feel free to copy and paste commands to your own shell, adjusting usernames and VM IPs as needed.

 .. raw:: html